 After receiving his undergraduate degree in biological sciences from Duke University, Dr. Bagley earned his medical degree from the Duke University School of Medicine.
 He completed an internship in general surgery and a residency in neurological surgery at Johns Hopkins, where he became Chief Resident.
 He also performed his fellowship in spinal surgery at Johns Hopkins.

 Dr. Bagley’s research focuses on improving patient outcomes.

 He serves on the editorial/review boards of a number of spine and neurosurgery journals, including the Evidence-Based Spine-Care Journal, the Global Spine Journal, and Neurosurgery.

-Dr. Bagley was included in D Magazine's Best Doctors list for 2018.
+Dr. Bagley was included in D Magazine's Best Doctors list for 2021 and 2022.